gully/decotengu/doc/algo.rst

 - ascent from the bottom to the surface while executing gas mix switches and performing decompression stops
 - finding depth of first decompression stop
-- calculating time length of a decompression stop
+- finding time length of a decompression stop

 Obviously, the last two algorithms are used by the very first one.